t7ko/wrc-export/README.md

 ### How to use

 * Open the club page you want to download.
-* Make sure you are on the first page in results table.
-If you plan to do full round export -- make sure you stay on the first stage, in `STAGE` mode (not in `TOTALS`).
-   * If this is not the case, export will be incomplete or incorrect.
 * Activate the extension: click `DL` button in top right corner of the page, select the format you need:
    * `JSON of all Stages`: json with all stages; supported by